UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/TARGETTutorial.rst

    :width: 80%

    Settings for the TARGET Post-processing plugin create an dirunal average temperature difference map (click for a larger image).

+Having two different analysers, one access from a menu and one from the Processing Toolbox, might be a bit confusing.
+There are two reasons for this. *Firstly*, there are possibilites to interact with the Menu-based plugins in a way that is not possible from the Processing toolbox, i.e. making plots for single grids and make intermediate settings while using the plugin. *Secondly*, having the plugin as a processing plugin makes it possible to build in into workflows, both using the Model Builder in QGIS and in a Python script.

 Tutorial finished.